rikimaru0345/Ceras/README.md

 ## Planned features

+- ~~Ceras does not serialize Properties yet.
+Support for that is coming soon!~~ **Ceras supports properties and fields now**

-- nuget integration
+- Making Ceras available as a nuget package

 - Support for version tolerance is planned for one of the next versions and pretty high up on the priority list.
 For now, Ceras is made without versioning support, but there are some easy work arounds.
 For more details about this see the data-upgrade guide where this is explained in more detail.

-- Ceras does not serialize Properties yet.
-Support for that is coming soon!

 - Support for more built-in types, including common Unity3D types.